⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Progressive overload is non-negotiable for strength training.
 The right app makes tracking it effortless and helps you make better progression decisions.

-For most serious lifters, PRPath offers the best value because of the AI coaching.
-The progression recommendations alone are worth the price if you want to optimize your training.
+For most serious lifters on iOS, PRPath offers the best value because of the conversational Atlas coach, 3-type PR detection, and the Free Forever starting tier.
+The progression guidance alone is worth Pro if you want to optimize your training.

 But honestly, any of these five apps will serve you well.
 The most important thing is picking one and using it consistently.
 Progressive overload only works if you track it accurately over time.